 - RB Connect uses an SSL with 2048-bit signatures and 256-bit encryption.

-- RB Connect uses the Microsoft Azure platform.
+- Like RB9 and RB Lite, RB Connect uses the Microsoft Azure platform.
 Azure is HIPAA, TRUSTe, PCI DSS, NERC CIP compliant.
 (Additional Azure security info )

-- Optional two-factor authentication (2FA) sign-in sends code to user’s cell phone or email address.
+- In RB9, RB Lite, and RB Connect, optional two-factor authentication (2FA) sign-in sends a code to the user’s cell phone or email address for an extra layer of security when logging in.